CONTINGENT FEES- Calculation of fee in structured settlement of personal injury case.

 For the purpose of responding to this question, we assume that the lawyer is to receive his fee in a lump sum at or about the time of settlement.

 In the ordinary structured settlement the defendant is, in effect, investing money for the plaintiff's benefit.
 Unless the contingent fee agreement entitles the lawyer to receive a portion of the future income from the investment of the client's share of a lump-sum settlement, in the absence of unusual circumstances we do not believe the lawyer should expect to receive a portion of the future income from the client's share of a structured settlement.
-Keeping in mind the teachings of EC 2-17, we suggest that when the lawyer's fee is to be paid in a lump sum as part of a structured settlement, in the absence of unusual circumstances the fee should be based upon the present value or upon the cost to the defendant, whichever is agreed upon between the lawyer and client.
+We suggest that when the lawyer's fee is to be paid in a lump sum as part of a structured settlement, in the absence of unusual circumstances the fee should be based upon the present value or upon the cost to the defendant, whichever is agreed upon between the lawyer and client.

 3. Is it ethical for the plaintiff's lawyer to require that a structured settlement include a lump-sum cash payment of his fee?

 This question points up the advantage of a lawyer having a clear agreement in advance with the client.
 If the client has agreed that the lawyer's fee is to be paid in a lump sum at the time of a structured settlement, there is nothing ethically wrong with the lawyer insisting that a structured settlement include that provision.
-But, where there is no clear agreement with the client, EC 7-7 makes it clear that a lawyer may not ethically include that requirement if such requirement would substantially prejudice the plaintiff's chance of a settlement.
+But, where there is no clear agreement with the client, a lawyer may not ethically include that requirement if such requirement would substantially prejudice the client's chance of a settlement.